Our evidence-based and RCM-approved Physiological Breech Birth study day can be booked at your institution.

-- Eventbrite, an on-line booking system where participants book directly with us.
+- TicketTailor, an on-line booking system where participants book directly with us.
 This is our preference, as it enables us to organise additional trainers according to the number of attendees.
-Tickets for obstetricians are £100 / midwives, paramedics and SHO’s are £75 / student midwives are £25.
+Tickets for obstetricians are £100 / midwives, paramedics and SHO’s are £75 / student midwives are £50.
 Some Midwifery Societies subsidise tickets for their members, and this can be arranged.
+RECOMMENDED

 What happens to the money?

 Breech Birth Network is a UK-registered Community Interest Company, which means all profits are channeled back into the work we do.
 Facilitators receive either expenses or a small payment for time taken away from work, depending on their experience levels.
 Examples of what we spend the money on include: printing training manuals, paying subscriptions for our WordPress and Vimeo accounts, insurance, enabling clinical skills trainers to teach with us so they feel more confident and skilled teaching physiological breech birth in their local Trust, commissioning illustrations to help us visually explain the concepts we teach, laptops to carry and deliver our presentations securely, doll and pelvis models (we are picky about which ones work best!), expenses when we meet up to plan the courses we deliver, etc. As a CIC, we are required to make public our yearly accounts and will do this for the first time this year.
 We are so grateful to those who pay to attend our study days because it enables us to carry on with this important work.